The Country Club Johannesburg: Cricket

 Auckland Park's cricket oval was built in 1962, while the Woodmead facility features a newer pitch with scenic views.
 The Club's cricket season runs from September to April, with social teams, the Goblins and Staggerers, participating in regular matches.
 Cricket nets are available at both Auckland Park and Woodmead.

 Croquet

 The Country Club Johannesburg offers four full-size croquet lawns at Auckland Park, all equipped with floodlights.
 The Lawn Croquet Club was reintroduced in 1997 and is now one of the strongest in South Africa.

 Cycling

 Woodmead and Auckland Park provide opportunities for cycling through both urban scenery and natural settings.

 Gym

 Gym facilities are available at both Woodmead and Auckland Park, offering equipment, fitness classes such as Pilates and yoga, and personal trainers.
 Both locations have steam rooms, saunas, and showers in the changing rooms.
 The gym is accredited by Discovery Vitality and Momentum Multiply.

 Padel

-The Club offers nine padel courts, featuring astroturf surfaces, with three courts at Auckland Park and six at Woodmead.
-This fast-growing racket sport is accessible to players of all skill levels.
+The club has nine padel courts with astroturf surfaces, with three courts at Auckland Park and six at Woodmead.
+The sport is played by individuals of various skill levels.